Armstrong Speed Test Tips

 - Gbps: Gigabits per second indicates even faster speeds.
 Not all Internet providers have 1 Gbps+ plans, but many do.

 - Jitter: Jitter indicates the shift in latency over time.
-Too much jitter causes lag time or dropped services.
+Too much jitter leads to choppy video calls, lag during gaming, or disrupted audio.
+A low, consistent jitter means a more stable connection.

 How the Armstrong Internet Speed Test Works